ZEOREACTOR

 By integrating thermochemical storage, high-temperature solar collection, and hybrid power conversion technologies, the Zeolite Solar Reactor overcomes the intermittency limitations of traditional solar systems.
 It delivers dispatchable renewable energy, dual-output electricity and heat, high energy density storage, a compact footprint, and scalable architecture — all within a fully sustainable, combustion-free framework.

-At the current stage of development, academic validated performance and sizing calculations have been completed and validated.
+At the current stage of development, academic validated performance and sizing calculations are being completed and validated.

-The reactor has been engineered in detailed 3D design at an advanced middle-engineering phase.
+The reactor is being engineered in detailed 3D design at an advanced middle-engineering phase.
 Executive-level engineering development is the next step toward industrialization.

 European patents have been filed and accepted, and the international extension under the PCT is currently in an advanced stage of application.